Property $R_\infty$ for new classes of Artin groups: Results for large-type Artin groups

 \begin{thm}[ {Huang--Osajda--Vaskou~\cite[Theorem~1.7]{HuOsVa1}}] Let $A[\Gamma]$ be a large-type Artin group and suppose that $\Gamma$ admits a twistless hierarchy terminating in twistless stars.
 Then $\Aut(A[\Gamma]) = \Aut_{\Gamma}(A[\Gamma])$. \end{thm}

-\begin{corl} (=Theorem~\ref{thm:3}, part 2) Let $A[\Gamma]$ be a large-type Artin group of hyperbolic-type, and suppose that $\Gamma$ admits a twistless hierarchy terminating in twistless stars.
+\begin{corl} (=Theorem~\ref{thm:3}, part 2) Let $A[\Gamma]$ be an Artin group of large and hyperbolic type, and suppose that $\Gamma$ admits a twistless hierarchy terminating in twistless stars.
 Then $A[\Gamma]$ has property $R_{\infty}$. \end{corl}

-\begin{rem} In~\cite{Juhas1}, Juh\'asz studied the following subclasses of large-type Artin groups: \begin{itemize} \item \emph{extra-large} Artin groups, i.e.\ such Artin groups for which $m_{st}\ge4$ for all $s,t\in S$, and \item the so-called \emph{CLTTF} Artin groups, which were first introduced in~\cite{Crisp1}, and are defined as large-type Artin groups for which the presentation graph $\Gamma$ is connected and has no triangles. \end{itemize} For these Artin groups Juh\'asz proved that if $\phi$ is a length-preserving automorphism, then $R(\phi)=\infty$.
-(An automorphism is called \emph{length-preserving}, if the word length of $\phi(g)$ equals the word length of $g$ for each element $g$ of the group.)
+\begin{rem} In~\cite{Juhas1}, Juh\'asz studied the following subclasses of large-type Artin groups: \begin{itemize} \item \emph{extra-large-type} Artin groups, i.e.\ such Artin groups for which $m_{st}\ge4$ for all $s,t\in S$, and \item the so-called \emph{CLTTF} Artin groups, which were first introduced in~\cite{Crisp1}, and are defined as large-type Artin groups for which the presentation graph $\Gamma$ is connected and has no triangles. \end{itemize} For these Artin groups Juh\'asz proved that if $\phi$ is a length-preserving automorphism, then $R(\phi)=\infty$.
+(An automorphism is called \emph{length-preserving}, if the word length of $\phi(g)$ with respect to a given generating set of a group is equal to the word length of $g$, for each element $g$ of the group.)
 In particular, if $\Aut(A[\Gamma])=\Aut_\Gamma(A[\Gamma])$, then each $\phi\in\Out(A[\Gamma])$ has a length-preserving representative in $\Aut(A[\Gamma])$.
-On the other hand, Lemma~2.1 of~\cite{FeGoDa1} implies that if $R(\phi_\alpha)=\infty$ for all representatives $\{\phi_\alpha\}_{\alpha\in\Out(G)}\subseteq\Aut(G)$ of $\Out(G)$, then a group $G$ has property $R_\infty$.
-Combining this with our knowledge of automorphism groups given in Theorems~\ref{ThmAutForLTFOI} and \ref{thm:xxxl}, and the above-cited results of Juh\'asz, we get another proof that the following classes of Artin groups have property $R_\infty$: \begin{enumerate} \item extra-large free-of-infinity Artin groups; \item XXXL-type Artin groups with $\Gamma$ twistless. \end{enumerate} Notice that these classes are subsumed in Corollaries~\ref{cor:ltfoiht} and \ref{cor:xxxl}.
+On the other hand, Lemma~2.1 of~\cite{FeGoDa1} implies that if $R(\phi_\alpha)=\infty$ for all representatives $\{\phi_\alpha\}_{\alpha\in\Out(G)}\subseteq\Aut(G)$ of $\Out(G)$, then $G$ has property $R_\infty$.
+Combining this with our knowledge of automorphism groups given in Theorems~\ref{ThmAutForLTFOI} and \ref{thm:xxxl} and the above-cited results of Juh\'asz, we get another proof that the following classes of Artin groups have property $R_\infty$: \begin{enumerate} \item extra-large-type free-of-infinity Artin groups; \item XXXL-type Artin groups with $\Gamma$ twistless. \end{enumerate} Notice that these classes are subsumed in Corollaries~\ref{cor:ltfoiht} and \ref{cor:xxxl}.
 Remarkably, Juh\'asz was using techniques of small cancellation, which capture the non-positive geometry of the presentation complex of a group.
-Our approach uses action of groups on Gromov-hyperbolic spaces. \end{rem}
+Our Theorem~\ref{Thm:SmallAutImpliesRinfty} uses action of groups on Gromov-hyperbolic spaces instead. \end{rem}